bio4j/bio4j/docs/importing-bio4j.md

 - [ExecuteBio4jTool.jar](https://s3-eu-west-1.amazonaws.com/bio4j-public/releases/0.9/ExecuteBio4jTool.jar)
 - [executionsBio4j.xml](https://github.com/bio4j/neo4jdb/blob/master/executionsBio4j.xml) _(this file can be customized in order to just import a sub-set of the data available, see for example [this one](https://github.com/bio4j/bio4j/blob/v0.7.0/executionsBio4j.xml))_
 - [batchInserter.properties](https://github.com/bio4j/neo4jdb/blob/master/batchInserter.properties)  _**IMPORTANT** -->(this file should be changed according to the amount of RAM memory available in your machine)_
-- [uniprotData.xml](https://github.com/bio4j/neo4jdb/blob/master/uniprotData.xml) _This file will only be used in the case where you want to import Uniprot module.
-(Set the boolean flags included in the XML file to true/false depending on your choice of data you want to import from Uniprot)_
+- [uniprotData.xml](https://github.com/bio4j/neo4jdb/blob/master/uniprotData.xml) _This file will only be used in the case where you want to import UniProt module.
+(Set the boolean flags included in the XML file to true/false depending on your choice of data you want to import from UniProt)_

 #### 8. Import data